 Going for a paddle in the Dordogne is possibly one of the most popular activities in the region.
 Whether you choose to take your own kayak or canoe, or to take an organised boat trip on a tradition Gabare.
 On a hot summer day, taking a dip is certainly appealing.
 The Ministry of Health in France provides up-to-date information regarding the cleanliness of rivers and swimming areas.
 The interactive map (which is available in English) allows you to zoom in on the beaches of interest and to review recent test results.
 The beaches and rivers are ranked from excellent (blue) to prohibited (pink), meaning that entering the water is strictly prohibited.
 The monthly testing and monitoring makes it possible to assess the effects of wastewater sanitation and dirty rainwater runoff into swimming sites.

-Also see: What to Do in Dordogne
+Also see: Sports & Activities in Dordogne

 Sights & Attractions in Dordogne